BorisDeletic/IsingModel/README.md

 ![Image](https://raw.githubusercontent.com/BorisDeletic/IsingModel/main/report/resources/ising_model.PNG)

-The model uses the [Metropolis algorithm](https://en.wikipedia.org/wiki/Metropolis-Hastings_algorithm) to calculate the dynamics of the spin lattice in time.
+The model uses the [Metropolis algorithm](https://en.wikipedia.org/wiki/Metropolis-Hastings_algorithm) to evolve the dynamics of the spin lattice with time.

 The full report can be viewed in the PDF.